We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 HHC Isomers

-It’s important to note that the hydrogenation process creates two HHC isomers — molecules that have the same formula but a slightly different configuration of atoms.
+It’s important to note that the hydrogenation process creates two HHC isomers — molecules with the same formula but a slightly different arrangement of atoms.

 (9R)-HHC is reported to be about 20 times stronger than the (9S) isomer, which means that HHC products containing higher amounts of the 9R isomer can be expected to have greater psychoactive effects.

-Most legitimate HHC products contain close to a 50/50 mix of the isomers, but it can differ depending on the relative abundances of delta-8-THC and delta-9-THC in the conversion materials obtained from CBD.
+Most legitimate HHC products contain close to a 50/50 mix of the isomers, but it can differ depending on the relative abundance of delta-8-THC and delta-9-THC in the conversion materials obtained from CBD.

 Is HHC Safe?

-There haven’t been any reports of serious side effects from HHC consumption, although we can assume that it may cause anxiety, slowed reaction time, impaired memory, and other common side effects associated with THC.
+There haven’t been any reports of serious side effects from HHC consumption.
+However, we can assume that it may cause anxiety, slowed reaction time, impaired memory, and other common side effects associated with THC.

 Additionally, the company Colorado Chromatography, which synthesizes HHC through a patent-pending process, recently released the results of four preclinical safety studies.

-The researchers concluded that their mixture of two HHC isomers was not mutagenic, didn’t cause cardiac safety issues, and was not toxic to human liver cells, although it may be harmful to lung cells.
+The researchers concluded that a mixture of the two HHC isomers was not mutagenic, didn’t cause cardiac safety issues, and was not toxic to human liver cells.
+However, it may be harmful to lung cells.
 Of course, proper clinical trials are needed before we can say anything definitive.

 That’s one reason why third-party contaminant testing by a reputable, experienced, accredited lab is crucial when buying HHC products.